 Yes, I am a real person.
 I am not some persona made up for the internet or a company with multiple employees.
 I’m a

 Personally, I am a single father to four beautiful daughters and Paw-paw to three awesome grandkids.
 When I’m not working, I enjoy outdoor activities like running, hiking, and kayaking.
-I also like to be on a sandy beach as much as possible!
+I also tend to spend way to much time in my garden in my quest to eat clean food and live to be a 100!
+I love to be on a sandy beach as much as possible!